resema/cheatsheets/README.md

 ---
 ---
 # S
-- **Service Account**:special types of accounts used by applications and services
+- **Service Account**: special types of accounts used by applications and services
   - [description [1]](/security.md)
+---
+- **SLA**: service level agreement; the agreement made with clients or users
+---
+- **SLI**: service level indicator; the real number on performance
+---
+- **SLO**: service level objective; the objectives the team must hit to meet the agreement.
+---
 - **Submodule**: child repository in parent repository, see
   - [cheats [1]](/git.md#112-submodule)
   - [cheats [2]](/git.md#113-update-with-originmain)